 The Extended Day Program operates out of the Levin Family Extended Day House, a charming dedicated space enhanced by a garden and playground in the backyard.
-Students may attend on a drop-in basis or sign up to attend five days a week throughout the school year.
+Students may attend between one and five days a week throughout the school year.

 Questions?
 Contact Stefanie Haney, Enrichment Programs Coordinator, at email@example.com.

 Whenever Lower School is closed for a teacher workday, parent teacher conferences and most school holidays, the Extended Day Program is open.
 We center each day around a fun activity or special theme.

 Our hours are 7:45 a.m. - 6:00 p.m., with the following exceptions: Parent teacher conferences we open at 7:00 a.m. to accommodate early conference times.
 We will also close at 4:00 p.m. during Holiday Break and Spring Break.